Flotomate/product_docs/source/change-management/inside-a-change.rst

     :align: center
     :alt: figure 18

--  Section-A, B & C are the :ref:`classifiers <classify-an-change>`.
+-  Section-A, B & C are the :ref:`classifiers <Classify an Change>`.

--  Section-C also houses the feature to :ref:`link Knowledge Base with Change <adding-people-to-change>`.
+-  Section-C also houses the feature to :ref:`link Knowledge Base with Change <Linking Knowledge with Change>`.

 -  Section-D provides tools to manage the :doc:`Change implementation workflow <cm-use-cases>`.